Nicholas Nickleby

-Nicholas Nickleby, or The Life and Adventures of Nicholas Nickleby, is the third novel by Charles Dickens, originally published as a serial from 1838 to 1839.
+Nicholas Nickleby, or The Life and Adventures of Nicholas Nickleby, is the third novel by English author Charles Dickens, originally published as a serial from 1838 to 1839.
 The character of Nickleby is a young man who must support his mother and sister after his father dies.

 Background

 The Life and Adventures of Nicholas Nickleby, Containing a Faithful Account of the Fortunes, Misfortunes, Uprisings, Downfallings, and Complete Career of the Nickleby Family saw Dickens return to his favourite publishers and to the format that proved so successful with The Pickwick Papers.
 The story first appeared in monthly parts, after which it was issued in one volume.
 Dickens began writing Nickleby while still working on Oliver Twist.